truecharts/public/charts/enterprise/traefik/docs/custom-header-middlewares.md

+---
-# Adding or removing headers
+title: Adding or removing headers
+---

 The `customRequestHeaders` and `customResponseHeaders` middlewares will allow you to add or remove headers from the request or response.